-- Magnitude is a measure of the general degree, extensiveness, or scale of impact and it was scored at three levels i.e. household level, local level and regional level. - Probability of occurrence provides an estimate of the probability of an impact occurring before mitigation is applied.
-Three levels of occurrence were considered i.e. Possible (impact may occur but it is not probable), probable (the impact is very likely to occur) and definite (impact is unavoidable). - Duration refers to the period of time in which an impact may occur, from once-off to continuous for the life of the project.
+- Magnitude is the measure of the general degree, extensiveness, or scale of impact and it was scored at three levels i.e. household level, local level and regional level. - Probability of occurrence provides an estimate of the probability of an impact occurring before mitigation is applied.
+Three levels of occurrence were considered i.e. possible (impact may occur but it is not probable), probable (the impact is very likely to occur) and definite (impact is unavoidable). - Duration refers to the period of time in which an impact may occur, from once-off to continuous for the life of the project.
 Duration of impacts was considered in terms of short term (less than 5 years); medium term (between 5 and 10 years) and long term (over 10 years). - Significance is a measure of the importance of a particular action on the environmental factor in the specific instance under consideration.
 This was scored using values ranging from +3 to -3 where a score of 1 represents low impact, 2 moderate impacts and 3 high impacts.
 Negative impacts were assigned a minus (-) sign and positive impacts are given a plus (+) sign.
 Table 5.2 shows an impact matrix with the analysis of results.

-Table 5.2: Impact scoring matrix with significance levels
+Table 5-2: Impact scoring matrix with significance levels

-1 abic 3.2.
-IIII pact scoring matrix with significance lever Project v C15 Activities Environmental component npact impact Significance of impact Probability of occurrence Duration of impact Magnitude of impact Component Impact Creation of employment Definite long term Local and national level +3 Knowledge and skills transfer to skilled and unskilled (especially the people from within the district) Definite long term Local and national level +3 Socio- economic Improved efficiencies, improved/optimized plant operation and reduction in operation and maintenance costs Definite long term Local and national level +3 Generation of liquid wastes Definite long term Local and national level -1 Generation of solid wastes Definite long term Local and national level -1 Occupational health and safety Risks Definite Short term Local and national level -1 Risk of electrical hazards Definite long term Local and national level -1 Risk of working in confined spaces Definite Short term Local and national level -1 Risk of Traffic accidents and fatalities Definite Short term Local and national level -1 Air pollution Definite Short term Local and national level -1 Noise and vibrations Definite Short term Local and national level -1
+Project t Activities Environmental component Probability of occurrence Duration of impact Magnitude of impact Significance of impact Component Impact Creation of employment Definite long term Local and national level +3 Knowledge and skills transfer to skilled and unskilled (especially the people from within the district) Definite long term Local and national level +3 Socio- economic Improved efficiencies, Definite long term Local and national level +3 Generation of liquid wastes Definite long term Local and national level -1 Generation of solid wastes Definite long term Local and national level -1 Occupational health and safety Risks Definite Short term Local and national level -1 Risk of electrical hazards Definite long term Local and national level -1 Risk of working in confined spaces Definite Short term Local and national level -1 Risk of Traffic accidents and fatalities Definite Short term Local and national level -1

-Project ict Activities Environmental component Probability of occurrence Duration of impact Magnitude of impact L Significance of impact Risk associated with Climate Change Definite Long Term Local and national level -1 Incidences of HIV, A AIDS and STIs Definite Short term Local and national level -1 Impact on Biodivers ity Definite Long term Local and national level -1 Risk of SEA and GB V Definite Short term Local and national level -1 Risk of Impacts on V Vater Quality Definite Long term Local and national level -1 Extension of hydro p span power plant life Definite Long term Local and national level +3 Risk of non-ionizing radiation: Definite Short term Local and national level -1 Risk of Fall from He ights Definite Short term Local and national level -1
+Project 4 ct Activities Environmental component Probability of occurrence Duration of impact Magnitude of impact ⊢ Significance of impact Noise Definite Short term Local and national level -1 Incidences of HIV, AIDS and STIs Definite Short term Local and national level -1 Impact on Fisheries, ecological services Definite Long term Local and national level -1 Risk of SEA and GBV Definite Short term Local and national level -1 Risk of Impacts on Water Quality Definite Long term Local and national level -1 Extension of hydropower plant life span Definite Long term Local and national level +3 Risk of non-ionizing radiation: Definite Short term Local and national level -1 Risk of Fall from Heights Definite Short term Local and national level -1

-The project has slightly more negative scores (-15) compared to positive scores (+12) however most of the negative impacts are of low magnitude and mainly of short-term in nature.
+The project has slightly more negative scores (-13) compared to positive scores (+12) however most of the negative impacts are of low magnitude and mainly of short-term in nature.
 This means that these can easily be reduced or mitigated to acceptable levels.
 The positive impacts are socio-economic in nature and are mostly felt when the facility is operational.
 The impacts are long term and will have a positive bearing on the development of the country.
 Hence the project has a net benefit for the socio-economic development of the country.